NIC Student Counseling FAQs

 Who provides the counseling and what will they do?

-The N.I.C. counseling staff is made up of qualified counselors with masters degrees in counseling or they are supervised interns who are in their final stages of earning their counseling degree.
+The N.I.C. counseling staff is made up of a qualified clinical therapist with masters degrees in counseling or they are supervised interns who are in their final stages of earning their counseling degree.
 They are all friendly, open, caring, and eager to help you.
-Your counselor will meet with you regularly (usually fifty minute sessions), listen carefully to what you have to say, help you clarify your concerns, and offer strategies to address those concerns.
+Your counselor will meet with you for 2-4 scheduled sessions (usually fifty minute sessions), listen carefully to what you have to say, help you clarify your concerns, and offer strategies to address those concerns.
 Counseling objectives include stabilizing crisis situations, teaching crisis prevention skills, offering short term support for any issue or concern, and arranging referrals for any needed medical psychotherapeutic treatment or long term support.

 Is counseling confidential?